FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Pest and Disease Control.en.md

+---
+title: Pests and Disease Control
+description: Learn how to control pests and diseases in camelina cultivation to ensure optimal growth and yield.
+---
 # Pests and Disease Control

 Camelina is highly resistant to pests and diseases.
 However, late-stage mildew can occur, though it typically doesn’t affect yields.